Fifth Sunday in Lent

 May we live together in peace.

-God formed Man out of dirt from the ground and blew into his nostrils the breath of life.
-The Man came alive—a living soul!
-God took the Man and set him down in the Garden of Eden to work the ground and keep it in order.
+God formed Human out of dirt from the ground and blew into their nostrils the breath of life.
+Human came alive—a living soul!
+God took Human and set them down in the Garden of Eden to work the ground and keep it in order.

 A reading from John 20:21-23 (The Message)